 The New Zealand Press Council

-The Press Council was established in 1972 as an industry self-regulatory body and provides an independent forum for resolving complaints involving the press.
+The Press Council was established in 1972 as an industry self-regulatory body and provides an independent forum for resolving complaints involving the press and other news media.

 The Press Council is funded by industry and there is no cost to lodge a complaint.

 The Press Council also lobbys on Freedom of Expression and Freedom of the Press issues.

 Press Council Members